KenKundert/nestedtext/README.rst

 Also notice in the last example that the value for *greeting* ends in a colon.
 This does not represent an issue.
-Only a hash as the first character on a line, a leading dash-space on a line, or the first colon-space are treated as special.
+Only a hash as the first character on a line, a leading dash-space on a line, or the first non-quoted colon-space are treated as special.

 Multiline keys are not supported; a key must not contain a newline.
 If a key contains leading or trailing spaces, a leading '- ', or a ': ' anywhere in the